pavlik609/cyf-easing/README.md

 - call `UpdateEasings()` every frame

 ## LICENSE
-- As long as you credit me somewhere, you are good
+- Credit would be appreciated, but you dont need to
 - If you want to see the details, open up the LICENSE file

 ## EASINGS